 Various forms of pain are more common among people living with HIV.
-The types of pain related to HIV depend on the specific causes and can include headaches, joint pain, and abdominal cramping.
+The types of pain related to HIV depend on the specific causes and can include headaches, joint pain, and abdominal cramping or stomach problems.

 Pain can have a profound effect on people’s overall quality of life and daily functioning.
 It is important that healthcare providers identify causes of pain in people with HIV and try to find effective treatments for them.